Itelina/Itelina.github.io/_posts/BoxOfficePrediction.md

 At each iteration I reduced the number of model parameters by taking out variables that are not significant, and it improves the model performance both on the training set and test set - good takeaway!
 Having a few significant strong predictors is better than having a ton of less significant predictors.

 My final result: 81% R Squared!
-Not too bad for now since I am still a noob.
+Not too bad for now.

 ###What exactly does it all mean?
 Or how can I even use this?
 Well for one I can show off to friends.
 (You might be asking - who are these "friends"?
 Are you sure that they are still your "friends"? )